This post may include affiliate links. There is never an additional cost to you. See full disclosure here.

 Instant Coffee is the best lightweight backpacking coffee option

 Another good option for those who are willing to sacrifice a bit of taste for convenience is instant coffee.
-Companies like Starbucks (Amazon) and Folgers (Amazon) make highly rated single-serving instant coffee offerings.
-Another great brand and a personal favorite of the Geez is Alpine Start (Amazon).
+Companies like Starbucks (Amazon) and Alpine (Amazon) make highly rated single-serving instant coffee offerings.
+Another great brand and a personal favorite of the Geez is Maud’s Coffee & Tea.
+Here is a coupon from Maud’s coffee.
+You won’t be disappointed with the taste of this coffee!

 Instant Coffee is basically a powder that only requires some hot water to create a decent cup.
 Like cowboy coffee, instant coffee is almost never as good as a properly brewed cup, but this helps you save weight and time on the trail.